 A comprehensive study of limits, continuity and differentiation of functions of one real variable and their applications.
 Introduction to integrals.
 Credit will not be granted for both MTH 113 and MTH 120.
 Prerequisites: For students in their first two years of college and an ACT mathematics score of 27 or higher.

 Fall and spring, every year.

-220 Calculus II 4 hours

-A continuation of MTH 120.
+220 Calculus II 4 hours A continuation of MTH 120.
 Techniques and applications of integration.
 Infinite sequences and series.
-Prerequisite: MTH 113 or 120 with a grade of C- or better......Fall and spring, every year.

-303 Symbolic Logic

-A thorough treatment of the techniques of formal reasoning.
+303 Mathematical Logic 3 hours A thorough treatment of the techniques of formal reasoning.
 Topics include truth-functional logic, quantification logic and construction of correct deductions.
-Prerequisite: MTH 105 or higher mathematics course....Spring, even-numbered years.

-310 Linear Algebra

-320 Multivariable Calculus

-330 Theory of Numbers

-340 Differential Equations and Dynamical Systems

-A study of the techniques and theory of solving ordinary and partial differential equations.
+Prerequisite: MTH 105 or higher mathematics course...
+Spring, even-numbered years.
+310 Linear Algebra 3 hours The theory and applications of vector spaces, matrix algebra, linear transformations and eigenvalues.
+320 Multivariable Calculus A third-semester calculus course.
+Topics will include vectors and three-dimensional coordinate systems, partial differentiation with applications, multiple integrals, and vector calculus.
+Prerequisite: MTH 220...
+Fall and spring, every year.
+330 Theory of Numbers 3 hours Properties of the integers, the Euclidean Algorithm, divisibility, Diophantine equations, prime numbers, congruences and residues.
+Prerequisite: MTH 220.
+Fall, even-numbered years.
+335 Discrete Mathematics An introduction to the theory and applications of discrete mathematics.
+Topics for the course include proof writing, logic, set theory, induction, recursion, combinatorics, relations, functions, and graph theory.
+340 Differential Equations and Dynamical Systems A study of the techniques and theory of solving ordinary and partial differential equations.
 Topics may include series solutions, numerical methods, Fourier and Laplace transforms, linearization, stability theory, periodic orbits, and bifurcations and chaos.
-Prerequisite: MTH 310 or PHY 304.......Spring, every year.

-360 Non-Euclidean Geometry

-A college-level approach to Euclidean and non-Euclidean geometries.
-The course will pursue an indepth investigation into the following topics: Hilbert's postulates for Euclidean geometry, the parallel postulates, neutral geometry and non-Euclidean geometry.
-Prerequisite: MTH 220.......
-Fall, odd-numbered years.

-370 Theory of Probability

-Introduction to the mathematical theory of probability.
+Prerequisite: MTH 310 or PHY 304......
+Spring, typically odd-numbered years.
+360 Non-Euclidean Geometry 3 hours A college-level approach to Euclidean and non-Euclidean geometries.
+The course will pursue an in-depth investigation into the following topics: Hilbert's postulates for Euclidean geometry, the parallel postulates, neutral geometry and non-Euclidean geometry.
+Prerequisite: MTH 220......Fall, odd-numbered years.
+370 Theory of Probability Introduction to the mathematical theory of probability.
 Discrete probability spaces, conditional probability, discrete and continuous random variables, expectations and distributions.
-Prerequisite: MTH 320......Fall, every year.

-375 Game Theory

-Game theory is the study of the interaction of rational decision makers.
+Prerequisite: MTH 320.
+Fall, every year.
+375 Game Theory Game theory is the study of the interaction of rational decision makers.
 This course uses game theory to study incentives and strategic behavior in practical situations of inter-dependent decision making and negotiations.
 The course will develop basic theoretical concepts in tandem with applications from a variety of areas, including bargaining, competition, and strategic voting.
 Prerequisite: MTH 310 or MTH 320.

-Spring, even-numbered years.

-380 Mathematical Modeling

-385 Financial Mathematics
+Spring, typically even-numbered years.
+380 Mathematical Modeling This course serves as an introduction to the formulation, analysis and interpretation of mathematical models in the study of problems in the natural, management and social sciences.
+Topics may include optimization, dimensional analysis, Markov chains and autonomous systems.
+The course will require the use of the Eaton Corporation Computer Laboratory and the software packages Minitab, Mathematica, and Matlab.
+Prerequisite: MTH 310.
+Spring, every year.
+385 Financial Mathematics A course on mathematical interest theory.
+Topics discussed will include the time value of money, annuities and cash flows, loans, bonds, the yield rate of an investment, the term structure of interest rates, duration, and immunization.
+The course may also include topics from financial economics.
+Prerequisite: MTH 220

+A study of the historical development of various branches of mathematics from antiquity through the end of the nineteenth century.
+Topics include mathematics prior to classical antiquity, mathematics in ancient